alphanodes/additionals/docs/manual.rst

 The following permissions are provided by the plugin and must be configured in the administration area ``Roles and permissions`` for the plugin functions to make sure it's working properly.

-* Hide in member box
+* "Hide in member box".
+This permission hides members of the selected role in the member box of each project.
-* Show hidden roles in member box
+* "Show hidden roles in member box".
+In case you have hidden roles in a project that should not be displayed you can give to some special roles the permission to display the members.
-* Edit issue author
+* "Edit issue author".
+This permission will always record any changes made to the issue author.
+You can change the author only in the issue edit mode.
-* Edit closed issues
+* "Edit closed issues".
+Set this option to those roles you don't want to edit closed issues.
+Normally a closed issue should not be edited anymore.
-* Set author of new issues
+* "Set author of new issues".
+This permission should be set carefully, because in case you allow this, there is no history entry set for this.
+You will never know if the author has been originally someone else.
+Normally you don't want this.
-* Log time to closed issues
+* "Log time to closed issues".
+Our plugin does not allow time logs to closed issues.
+In case you still want to allow your members to log time to closed issues, you need to change the permission here.